alexhkurz/introduction-to-mathematical-proof/introduction.md

 By mathemtical proof.

-So far we described an analogy between the role of experiment and physics and proof in mathematics: Both constrain what theories we are allowed to build.
+So far we described an analogy between the role of experiment in physics and proof in mathematics: Both constrain what theories we are allowed to build.

 But the analogy does go deeper.

 On the physics side, the power of physical theories is not only due to experiments.
 The power of physical theories also relies on mathematical proof.
 For example, from some simple assumptions, including that  the speed of light is the same in all reference systems, one can prove the famous equation $E=m\cdot c^2$.

+So even before we have done any experiment on $E=m\cdot c^2$, it is safe to assume that the equation is true.
+This gave engineers the confidence that an atomic bomb can be built, even though nobody has ever done this before.
+(Maybe better to find a less controversial example?
+Or just more examples?)

-On the mathematical side, mathematicians use proofs a bit like experimental verification.
+On the mathematical side, mathematicians use proofs instead of experimental verification.
+Theorems that have proofs cannot lead to contradictory conclusions.
+(This general statement needs some qualifications we may explore later.)

+But apart from establishing truth, proofs are also important in a more pragmatic way.

 Suppose you create a new mathemtical definition.
 How do you convince your fellow mathematicians that it is an interesting definition?
-An interesting definition is one that allows us to prove many results, preferably surprising ones, from a small number of assumptions.
+An interesting definition should allow us to prove many results, preferably surprising ones, from a small number of assumptions.

 Of course, there are many other reasons why proofs are important.
 We will see examples of all of the following.